 What Are Some Other Sanders and Related Trades and Hobbies At Risk For Sanding Related Accidents?

-- Cabinet making and repair.
-Here is another example of the many differences in wood finish work and woodcraft.
-Making cabinets, like furniture making, and toy building is an art all its own.
+- Cabinet making and repair: Here is another example of the many differences between wood finish work and woodcraft.
+Making cabinets, furniture, and toy building is all art.
 Furniture making typically involves shaping, lathing, and sanding multiple free-standing sections of wood, and cobbling it all together using several methods.
-Methods of joining pieces together include a combination of tongue and groove, stapling, gluing, and doweling.
+Combining pieces include a combination of tongue and groove, stapling, gluing, and doweling.
 A truly great furniture maker is more of an artisan and master craftsman who also knows how to upholster the piece with leather or any variety of fabric coverings.
 Although custom cabinetry can also involve intricate carvings and artistry created with chisels and engraving tools, the average cabinetmaker is more about installation, which is typically more straightforward.
 Usually, the cabinets are pre-manufactured and quite generic, and often they contain pre-installed, interlocking components.
-There is little difference between sanding requirements of flat surfaces, but with cabinets, the worker will likely use a combination of belt sanders and sheet finishing sanders, for example.
+There is little difference between the sanding requirements of flat surfaces, but with cabinets, the worker will likely use a combination of belt sanders and sheet finishing sanders, for example.

-- Furniture restoring and manufacturing.
-Hobbyists and other professionals in the craft of furniture making and restoration, utilize a variety of hand tools and electric powered sanders.
+- Furniture restoring and manufacturing: Hobbyists and other professionals in furniture making and restoration utilize various hand tools and electric-powered sanders.
 Anyone in the trades knows of someone who has lost a fingertip or lost an eye from an accident involving machines and tools like this.

 - Staircase building: Like furniture makers, staircase builders are at the top of the woodworking food chain.
-They have to know advanced wood bending, shaping, and gluing techniques, in addition to understanding and use of advanced, time-consuming surface sanding techniques.
-These artisans tend to deploy specialized orbital sanders, which places their hands and wrists at risk for long term injuries, including arthritis, RSI, OSS, CTD, RMD, and carpal tunnel syndrome.
+They have to know advanced wood bending, shaping, and gluing techniques and understand and use advanced, time-consuming surface sanding techniques.
+These artisans tend to deploy specialized orbital sanders, which places their hands and wrists at risk for long-term injuries, including arthritis, RSI, OSS, CTD, RMD, and carpal tunnel syndrome.
 But in this particular trade, the cordless random orbital sander has proven itself indispensable in the craft.

-To recap, these sanders mentioned above, all have a specialized purpose.
-As always, reading the operator's manual is mandatory in injury avoidance.
+To recap, these sanders mentioned above all have a specialized purpose.
+As always, reading the operator’s manual is mandatory for injury avoidance.
 There are also tutorials available on websites like YouTube to assist in the overall mitigation of any problems.

-What Are Some Other Safety Procedures I Should Follow When Using Sanding and Planing Machines?
+What Other Safety Procedures Should I Follow When Using Sanding and Planing Machines?

 - Utilize proper hearing protection.
 This can include earplugs, earphones, and other noise-canceling communications equipment so you can communicate and focus when in the woodworking area.

-- Always wear protective footwear like steel-toed boots, and proper socks, etc.
+- Always wear protective footwear like steel-toed boots, proper socks, etc.

-- Never operate a sander unless the facilities ventilation systems or local exhaust ventilation ("LEV") have been activated.
+- Never operate a sander unless the facility’s ventilation systems or local exhaust ventilation (“LEV”) have been activated.

-- In addition to the exhaust fans, you need to protect your lungs with a special mask designed for the particular work, or clean up operation you are performing.
+- In addition to the exhaust fans, you need to protect your lungs with a special mask designed for the particular work or clean-up operation you are performing.
 Sometimes expensive respirators are required.
-Other times, a simple dust masl will suffice.
+Other times, a simple dust mask will suffice.

 - Always keep sleeves, jewelry, hands, feet, and body parts away from any chopping or abrasive surfaces.

-- Try and use jigs and braces, along with special gloves to hold smaller or thin pieces against grinders and sanding table belts.
+- Use jigs, braces, and special gloves to hold smaller or thin pieces against grinders and sanding table belts.

-- Always perform proper safety checks of sanding drums, belts, and motors to check for worn, damaged, frayed, or worn out or broken down areas.
+- Always perform proper safety checks of sanding drums, belts, and motors to check for worn, damaged, frayed, worn out, or broken down areas.

 - Always read the operator’s manual and consider watching a video tutorial.